Alternator Warning Light Or Gauge

 1. What should I do if the alternator warning light comes on while driving?

 If the light comes on, try to minimize electrical loads (like air conditioning and headlights) and drive to a safe location.
-Check the alternator belt for damage or looseness.
+In real terms, check the alternator belt for damage or looseness.
 If the light remains on, it's best to have the charging system inspected by a professional as soon as possible.

 2. Can I keep driving if the alternator warning light is on?